 Greater Swiss Mountain Dog Care

-Luckily, this big breed is exceptionally food motivated, making training that much easier.
-They respond well to positive, reward-based training using small training treats or even pieces of kibble.
+Luckily, this big breed is exceptionally food motivated, making training easier.
+They respond well to positive, reward-based training using small training treats or even pieces of kibble—they’re not picky.

 Swissys are quite intelligent, which can be both a good and bad thing when it comes to training.
-Instead of strict obedience, they can begin to think independently.
-That’s why short and repetitive training sessions tend to work well.
-Training may be challenging, but it’s not impossible.
+Instead of strictly obeying, they can begin to think independently.
+Thus, short and repetitive training sessions tend to work well.

 After a short training session, bring your Swissy into the great outdoors for a romp in the woods or a game of fetch.
 Because these dogs originated in the Swiss Alps, the woods is their natural habitat.
 Plus, with their large size, the outdoors may be the only place they can stretch their legs and run freely.